 … or my AMP?!! lol

 In the final analysis, what is it guitarists want out of an amp, really??
 I think it boils down to these three:

 - Long-lived reliability

-The 5150 iii 50 watt head certainly gives you all of that, and more.
-For further specs and to see its cheapest price, check out this link:
+The 5150 iii 50 watt head certainly gives you all of that, and much, much more.

 Now, obviously tone is a very subjective subject, and what might sound like gold to one shredder will flop like prairie patties to some other axe-man or woman.
 But either way, this amp definitely deserves attention as one of the best amps available today, with an excellent track record for longevity and road-worthiness and, if you ask me, a tone to die for.

 Questions?
 Comments?
 Got a 5150 yourself?
 Thinking of taking the plunge into one?
 Lemme know in the Comments.
 Amp-ey love is meant to be shared… dispersed… AMPLIFIED!!! 😉